jinnychoe/Query-database-for-genetic-analysis/README.md

 ------------------------------------
 1. Ensure that the `query.py` script is located in the working directory.

+2. Set your email address for Entrez.email.

-2. Open a terminal and navigate to the working directory.
+3. Open a terminal and navigate to the working directory.

-3. Install dependencies.
+4. Install dependencies.

 pip install biopython

 pip install requests

-4. Provide executable permissions to the script:
+5. Provide executable permissions to the script:

 chmod +x query.py

-5. Execute the script with the following command:
+6. Execute the script with the following command:

 python3 query.py

-6. The following outputs are generated:
+7. The following outputs are generated:

 `{gene_name}_sequence.fasta` contains the gene sequence and the translated amino acid sequence of the longest ORF.